alehuo/clubhouse-backend/README.md

 This project is meant to solve this problem by providing:

 - List of student unions
+- List of users
 - List of students that have access to clubhouses (night / day keys etc..)
-- An Event calendar to look for events (Available also as iCal / RSS)
+- An event calendar to look for events (Available also as iCal feed)
 - Rules of the clubhouse easily available
-- Cleaning schedules of the clubhouse
+- Cleaning schedules of the clubhouse\*
 - A "newsboard" system for posting announcements
 - Management interface for easy responsibility taking of other people
 - Comprehensive admin interface for administrators to be constantly up to date of whats happening.
 - Very flexible permissions system.
 You can add roles and customize their permissions as you wish.

-## Database setup

-To quickly set up a MySQL server, run `./start-mysli.sh`.
+- Spotify API support

+\* not yet implemented

 ### Creating databases manually

 You need to create databases `DB_NAME_test`, `DB_NAME_dev` and `DB_NAME`, where `DB_NAME` is the database you want to use with your setup.
 This can be done manually, or by executing `yarn create-databases` when `.env` file is configured.

 ## Installation instructions

+### Without docker

 1. Clone the repo
 2. Install yarn if not yet installed